-TCC maintains insurance coverage normal and customary for an electric utility, subject to various deductibles.
-The insurance includes coverage for all risks of physical loss or damage to assets, subject to insurance policy conditions and exclusions.
-Covered property generally includes substations, facilities and inventories.
+TNC maintains insurance coverage normal and customary for an electric utility, subject to various deductibles.
+Insurance coverage includes all risks of physical loss or damage to assets, subject to insurance policy conditions and exclusions.
+Covered property generally includes power plants, substations, facilities and inventories.
 Excluded property generally includes transmission and distribution lines, poles and towers.
-The insurance programs also generally provide coverage against loss arising from certain claims made by third parties and are in excess of TCC's retentions.
+The insurance programs also generally provide coverage against loss arising from certain claims made by third parties and are in excess of TNC's retentions.
 Coverage is generally provided by a combination of the protected cell of EIS and/or various industry mutual and/or commercial insurance carriers.